seikom/coverage_test/README.md

 - Ideally using python, write a script that takes the sambamba output and generates a report listing any genes that have less than 100% coverage at 30x
 - This script should be able to be applied to any gene panel

+## Submission
+Please either:
+- download this repo, create a new repo with your script and send us a github link
+- email us your work

+The email address for submissions will be sent to you seperately.